aquelemiguel/parrot/README.md

 ## Testing

 Tests are available inside the `src/tests` folder.
-They can be ran by running `cargo test`.
-It's recommended that you run the tests before submitting you Pull Request.
+They can be ran via `cargo test`.
+It's recommended that you run the tests before submitting your Pull Request.
 Increasing the test coverage is also welcome.

 ### Docker